oracle-livelabs/developer/dev-guide-ai-finance/app-architecture/app-architecture.md

 * **OCI Object Storage**: OCI Object Storage is a service that allows you to store large amounts of unstructured data, such as images, videos, backups, or application logs.
 It is scalable, durable, and accessible from anywhere, and is often used to store files that need to be accessed by applications and services within OCI.

-## Task 2: Review Logical Architecture
+## Task 2: Review logical architecture

 This diagram represents the logical architecture of the **SeerEquities Loan Management Application**, showcasing the integration of modern data and AI technologies for efficient loan processing and management.